jordanpapaleo/preadmit-work/readme.md

 ## Unit 1:

 ### HTML part 1: Intro

 HTML is style language, not a logical one.
-So to start making an HTML page the only thing you have to understand is what a tag is and how to use it.
+To start making an HTML page the only thing you have to understand is what a tag is and how to use it.
+The following steps will show you exactly what that means.

 ### HTML part 2: Tags

 A tag is any set of keywords surrounded by the less-than '<' and greater-than '>' symbols.
-Most of the time they are paired as an opening and closing tag as follows, the closing tag is slightly different, notice the preceding forward slash '/' to the tag name or keyword: `<html></html>`
+Most of the time they are paired as an opening and closing tag like so: `<html></html>` Notice the closing tag is slightly different, the preceding forward slash '/' to the tag name or keyword signifies a closing tag

 ### HTML part 3: index.html file

 - The `index.html` file is where the style languages are written in plain text
 - Open a text editor, macs can `CMD+Space` and type "TextEdit" and open that application
-- Lets add some text to this file in the form of tags and save it as `index.html`
+- Lets add some text to this file as well as some tags and save it as `index.html` so we can view it in the next part

 ### Browser part 1: Open index.html file